By Ekin İnal and Merve Akkuş

 - The tender, which will be a sealed-bid auction, may be canceled by the Ministry at any phase.

 The tender will be organized through an underbidding procedure where the applicant offering the lowest rate over the Ministry’s announced feed-in rate wins the tender.
 The Regulation states that the Ministry will announce feed-in rate ceilings for each Resource Area which do not exceed the total price that could possibly be given to the generators under the applicable legislation.
+Those prices are currently as follows:

 - The winning bidder must submit a preliminary license application to EMRA within 45 days of either execution of the usage right agreement or approval of the Resource Area by the General Directorate.

-- The Resource Areas may only be allocated to such investors who commit to use (i) domestically manufactured products, and/or (ii) set up manufacturing facilities to manufacture parts for use in the power plant.
+- The Resource Areas may only be allocated to such investors who commit to use (i) domestically-manufactured products and/or (ii) set up manufacturing facilities to manufacture parts for use in the power plant.
 The legislation requires that component manufacturing, rather than mere assembly, be undertaken in Turkey.

 - Where development of a manufacturing facility for production of parts is involved, the facility must be operational during the preliminary license period.
 The investor must provide proof attesting to the operation of the facility to the Ministry.

-- Investors developing manufacturing facilities must also undertake various research and development (R&D) activities outlined in the scope of the applicable legislation.
+- Investors developing manufacturing facilities must also undertake various research and development activities outlined in the scope of the applicable legislation.
 Submission of an annual R&D plan pursuant to the tender specifications is also required.
 R&D activities will be managed from an R&D center.

 Failure to fulfill the obligation to use domestically manufactured products and subsequent failure to remedy such a breach within the cure period provided by the Ministry will result in termination of the usage right agreement.
 Termination of the agreement will result in the cashing of investor’s bid bond and cancellation of the generation license.